Rakile/deforumation/README.md

 The buttons will move the camera.
 So if you push the left arrow, the camera will go left, and the "object" will pan right... etc

+Think of yourself being the eyes (the camera view)  and the image that you see... so if you push the left button, then it's like YOU are sidestepping left... etc

 The "1.0" box decides how much of the value will be applied when you push a button.

 ![img](github_images/rotation.PNG)

-Think of yourself being the eyes (tyhye camera view)... so if you push the left button, then you'r head will turn left... etc
+Think of yourself being the eyes (the camera view)  and the image that you see... so if you push the left button, then you'r head will turn left... etc

 The "1.0" box decides how much of the value will be applied when you push a button.